Welcome to our laboratory of ideas. We're here to help you become a more inspired creative, no matter your age, stage, or station in life.

 TEACHING WITH ART

-Professional development workshops, created for educators of all grade levels and subject areas, are specially designed to connect teachers with contemporary art and artists.
-Workshop themes and focus change according to each exhibition.
-Please contact Katherine Custer, Manager of School & Educator Programs, for details.
+Teaching with Art at Virginia MOCA is a free professional development series created for educators of all grade levels and subject areas.
+It is specially designed to equip teachers with helpful tools for using contemporary artwork in their curriculum and classrooms.
+The themes and focus of these workshops change according to each exhibition.
+Please contact Katherine Custer, Manager of School & Educator Programs for details.

 Our volunteer gallery teachers give their time each week to help students of all ages make meaningful connections to contemporary art.
 Through our inquiry-based approach to teaching, gallery teachers help foster close observation, critical-thinking, and rich discussion on tours of our current exhibitions.
 As part of their training, gallery teachers regularly attend guest speaking events, curator-led content overviews of the exhibitions, and workshops dedicated to exploring art education methodology.
 Gallery teachers are also expected to assist with leading a few school tours each month and make a pledge to at least one year of volunteer service.

 For those interested in learning more, you may contact Katherine Custer, Manager of School and Educator Programs at firstname.lastname@example.org or by completing the form below.

 Make art your thing

 Get to know our community—there’s a little something for everyone.